 On the example above you might gain 3 imps six times out of ten, but on the other four occasions you are losing 11 imps -

 This time you dare not double your opponents into game.

 However, there are times when they will be going down by at least two tricks.
 You must find the doubles in these situations -

 The Lightner double

 This will be seen far more often in the newspaper bridge column than it will in any normal level of play.
-As with several of the conventions in this chapter it will be a rare performer, but when the right hand comes it will more than repay the memory-
+As with several of the conventions in this chapter it will be a rare performer, but when the right hand comes it can more than repay the memory-